Schedule Your Home Or Office Design Consultation

 Early Acquisitions Are Always Better Than Waiting

 The best time to collect the work of an artist showing great potential is at the beginning of the artist's career or when works are newly released.
 In his early 30's, Bobby is already turning the heads of the world's top photography critics.
 Bobby earned a gold medal in the world's largest competition, (PPA International) in 2013, topped by his platinum medal in 2014, and in 2015, he medaled an unprecedented 3rd straight year with a silver medal and became one of the world's youngest fine art photographers to be named a "Master of Photography" by the PPA, the world's largest photography entity for professional photographers, for his run of excellence over 3 consecutive years. n 2016 Bobby's works Sierra Sunrise and Linear Antiquity earned him a Gold Medal once again in the PPA International making it 3 out of the last 4 years that Bobby outscored his leading contemporary from the Vegas strip 25 years his senior.
 Join our mailing list to be the first to hear about rare promotions and unveiling events, and if you see an image you love, for heaven's sake, don't think about it!
 Treat yourself.
-In the gallery 6 year history, we have never had an unhappy client.
+In the gallery 9 year history in Summerlin, we have never had an unhappy client.

 Throughout history, the most iconic artists are those who have taken their craft in a different direction while doing so masterfully.
 While Bobby's early work includes many of the classic scenes--such as his Colors of June capturing the Moulton Barn in the Tetons, Lady in the Wind captured in the famous slot canyons in Arizona, and even his Summer Blues beneath the Scripps Pier in California, it is Bobby's willingness to break away from the commercial photography recipes that has truly set his work apart in the last 5 years.
 Wheat has focused the majority of his artistic time and energy on exploring and creating new icons never previously photographed, and working with rare darkroom techniques dating back to the 1800's.
 Bobby's journey as an artist continues to evolve with a commitment to removing hype and pushing himself and the boundaries of FILM photography to new levels of innovation and originality offering collectors groundbreaking artistic photographic works.